Martin J. Lohse: Career

 He discovered that beta-1 adrenergic receptors and their regulatory G protein-coupled receptor kinases are dysregulated in heart failure.
 The observation that increased β1-adrenergic receptor levels and signaling cause long-term cardiac damage contributed to the use of beta-blockers in heart failure patients.
 Further studies by his lab showed that heart failure is accompanied by a specific type of activation of so-called ERK protein kinases (Extracellular signal-regulated kinases).
 Another regulatory protein, Raf kinase inhibitor protein (RKIP), was shown to exert beneficial effects on cardiac structure and function.

 Lohse pioneered the use of optical techniques to determine, where and how fast receptors become activated by hormones and neurotransmitters.
+These studies led to the concept of nanometer-sized independent domains where signaling by individual receptors occurs.

 Awards

 He was awarded the Leibniz Award in 1999, the Ernst Jung Award for Medicine in 2000, and the Research Achievement Award of the International Society of Heart Research in 2007.
 From 2003 until 2008 he was a member of the German National Ethics Council.
 From 2009 to 2015 he was Vice President for Research of the University of Würzburg.
 From 2009 to 2019, he was Vice President of the German Academy of Sciences Leopoldina.
+From 2019 to 2022 he served as President of the Society of German Natural Scientists and Physicians and organized its 200-year anniversary meeting in Leipzig in 2022.